Mapping Nepal: Drones and the future of disaster relief

 As streets were not clear, the team climbed on the rooftop of the highest building in the area to stay clear of the debris, powerlines and people below.
 This also ensured safe flying as it kept the drone within line of sight.

-As soon as the drone landed, we wanted to make sure that all pictures were taken properly, while we were still on site.
-We did so using our phone's browser.
+As soon as the drone landed, the teams ensured the pictures were captured correctly, while we were still on site.
+They did so using our phone's browser.

 We learned just how useful, beyond what we had in mind, these maps can be both in disaster preparedness, response, and as tools to preserve cultural aspects of an area.Patrick MeierFounder, Humanitarian UAV Network

 All of the images from different flights were processed together in one project, taking around 70 minutes on a MSI laptop with an i7 quad core and GTX 970M GPU.
-For projects where this doesn’t work (flights may have very different resolutions for example), flights can be processed separately and merged together by creating manual tie points between the images.
+For projects where this is not possible, such as flights with very different resolutions, flights can be processed separately and merged together by creating manual tie points between the images.